Mixing Fentanyl and Alcohol

 Mixing fentanyl and alcohol, even one time, could kill you.
-This is because fentanyl is an extremely dangerous synthetic opioid that is 50 times more potent than heroin — even a tiny amount of this powder can be deadly.
-As alcohol exacerbates the effects of opiates, taking fentanyl and then drinking heightens your risk of severe mental and bodily damage and can lead you to overdose unintentionally.
-Simultaneous use of these two drugs can cause irregular heart rate and respiratory arrest at best, and coma and death at worst.
+This danger is because fentanyl is a synthetic opioid that is 50 times more potent than heroin — even a tiny amount of this powder is deadly.
+As alcohol exacerbates the effects of opiates, taking fentanyl and then drinking alcohol heightens your risk of severe mental and bodily damage and can cause you to overdose unintentionally.
+Simultaneous use of these two drugs can cause irregular heart rate, respiratory arrest, coma, and death.

 If you or a loved one are addicted to opioids, the last thing you want to do is reach for alcohol.
 Instead, reach out to someone who can help.
 Caring intake coordinators at The Recovery Village are standing by to talk with you about your situation and get you into a treatment program that works.
 Call today and take the first step toward healing.